Miniatur Wunderland: Special features

-The layout is considered to be rich in detail, examples include a changing scoreboard in the Volkspark Stadium or a crashed cheese wheel truck.
-There is also a Jet gas station there, displaying the real current gasoline prices of its prototype in Hamburg's Amsinck street.
+Intricate details include a changing scoreboard in the Volkspark Stadium, speeding cameras and a crashed cheese wheel truck.
+There is also a Jet gas station displaying the real current gasoline prices of its prototype in Hamburg's Amsinck street.

-Visitors can control operations on the system through ca. 200 pushbuttons.
-These buttons are highlights for many visitors.
-For example, a mine train starts, wind turbines turn, the next goal falls in the football stadium, a Space Shuttle takes off, a helicopter takes off or Pinocchio's nose begins to grow.
-A push button even allows visitors to watch the simulated production of a small bar of chocolate in a factory and taste the real product for themselves.
+Visitors can control operations on the system through about 200 push-buttons, including options to start a mine train, turn wind turbines, trigger a goal in the football stadium, launch a helicopter or the Space Shuttle, or elongate Pinocchio's nose.
+One button allows visitors to watch the simulated production of a small chocolate bar in a factory, resulting in a block of Lindt chocolate dispensed for the visitor to sample.

 Certain tours also include a behind-the-scenes look at detailed figures that cannot be seen from the normal public area.